A stable-compact method for qualitative properties of semilinear elliptic equations: Open problems

 Throughout the paper, we have made essential use of the hypothesis that $f'(0) > 0$ (and, to a lesser extent, that $f'(1) < 0$).
 Indeed, this nondegeneracy ensures that $0$ is strictly unstable on sufficiently large domains.
 However, a number of applications call for reactions that satisfy $f|_{(0, 1)} > 0$ but vanish to higher order at zero.
 We are naturally interested in the validity of our results in this more relaxed setting.

 On the whole space $\R^d$, $1$ is the unique positive bounded solution of \eqref{eq:main} in the low-dimensional case $d = 1,2$.
 Indeed, solutions of \eqref{eq:main} are superharmonic; in low dimensions, the only bounded, superharmonic functions are constants.
-In contrast, when $d \geq 3$ and $f(s) = s^\beta$, there exist bounded positive solutions of \eqref{eq:main} when $\beta \geq \frac{d + 2}{d-2}$; these are extremizers of the Sobolev inequality.
+In contrast, when $d \geq 3$ and $f(s) = s^\beta$, there exist bounded positive solutions of \eqref{eq:main} when $\beta \geq \frac{d + 2}{d-2}$~\cite[Theorem~9.1]{QS}.
+The critical case $\beta = \frac{d + 2}{d-2}$ is related to the Yamabe problem, and solutions correspond to extremizers of the Sobolev inequality~\mbox{\cite{Aubin,Talenti}}.
 While this reaction does not satisfy the hypothesis $f(1) = 0$, we can scale the bounded solution to lie below $\tfrac{1}{2}$ and then modify $f$ above $\tfrac{1}{2}$ to vanish at $1$.
 Thus uniqueness in \eqref{eq:main} on the whole space depends on both the dimension and the order of vanishing of $f$ near $0$.

-Curiously, the situation is somewhat different in the half-space.
+The situation is somewhat different in the half-space.
 Suppose only that $f|_{(0, 1)} > 0$ and $f(0) = f(1) = 0$.
 In collaboration with Caffarelli and Nirenberg~\cite[Theorem~1.5]{BCN97a}, the first author showed that bounded solutions of \eqref{eq:main} in $\H^d$ are one-dimensional (functions of $x_d$ alone) when $d = 2, 3$.
 Then by Lemma~6.1 of \cite{BG22a}, there is a unique positive bounded solution.
 In particular, uniqueness holds in general in $\H^3$ but not $\R^3$.
 Combining the results of~\cite{EL} with the methods of \cite{BCN97b}, one could likewise show uniqueness in coercive, uniformly Lipschitz epigraphs in dimensions $2$ and $3$.

 To our knowledge, little is known when $d \geq 4$.
 We note that $0$ is the only bounded nonnegative solution of \eqref{eq:main} on the half-space (of any dimension) in the pure-power case $f(s) = s^\beta$ (for any $\beta \geq 1$) \cite{CLZ}.
 However, it is not clear that this forbids multiple positive bounded solutions when $f$ is modified to vanish at $1$.